 Symbol of MSC Cruises' respect for the oceans

-From June 2023, MSC Euribia will spend her first season in Northern Europe, sailing week-long itineraries to the Norwegian fjords from Kiel, with stops in Copenhagen, Hellesylt, dem Geirangerfjord, as well as Alesund and Flåm.
+From June 2023, MSC Euribia will spend her first season in Northern Europe, sailing week-long itineraries to the Norwegian fjords from Kiel, with stops in Copenhagen, Hellesylt, dem Geirangerfjord, and Alesund and Flam.

 Booking options MSC Euribia

 Both MSC World Europa and MSC Euribia are powered by liquefied natural gas (LNG), which eliminates local air pollutant emissions such as sulfur oxides and reduces nitrogen oxides by up to 85 percent.
 LNG also plays an important role in combating climate change as it reduces CO2 emissions by 25 percent and paves the way for the introduction of sustainable non-fossil fuels such as green hydrogen.